 Insurance coverage may be inadequate or unavailable to protect us from losses associated with our plans and operations.
 Events may occur for which no insurance is available or for which insurance is not available on terms that are reasonably acceptable.
 In addition, events may occur for which our insurance inadequately covers the associated losses.
 Losses from an uninsured or underinsured event, such as, but not limited to, earthquakes, floods, war, riot, acts of terrorism or other risks may be uninsured or underinsured and such a loss may adversely affect our business and financial condition.
-In addition, we operate in an industry that is subject to heavy environmental regulation and we are undertaking to construct an ethanol production facility, both of which subject us to substantial losses upon the occurrence of certain events such as the discharge of a hazardous substance or a catastrophic event such as an explosion or fire during or following the construction of our ethanol production facility.
+In addition, we operate in an industry that is subject to heavy environmental regulation and we are undertaking to acquire PBI, a company that owns an existing ethanol production facility, and construct an additional ethanol production facility, all of which subject us to substantial losses upon the occurrence of certain events such as the discharge of a hazardous substance or a catastrophic event such as an explosion or fire during or following the acquisition of PBI or construction of our ethanol production facility.
 In the event of a loss, any failure to obtain and maintain insurance, with adequate policy limits and/or self-retention limits, may adversely affect our business and financial condition.